• Menu

 Carbon Cartridge Filter Systems:

-Pros: Easy to install, requires no electricity, cartridges can be changed easily, different types of filter cartridges can be used, lower upfront costs.
+Pros: It is easy to install and requires no electricity.
+Cartridges can be changed easily, different types of filter cartridges can be used, and upfront costs are lower.
+Chlorine is used in municipal water treatment to kill bacteria and other harmful microorganisms.

 Chloramine Water Filtration: Carbon Up-flow Non-Backwashing Systems

-Pros: No drain required, no backwash or wastewater, suitable for higher flow rates and larger homes, lower costs due to much less expensive bulk carbon used instead of filter cartridges.
+Pros: No drain is required, no backwash or wastewater, it is suitable for higher flow rates and larger homes, and it has lower costs due to much less expensive bulk carbon used instead of filter cartridges.
+Chlorine and chloramines are effective in eliminating harmful microorganisms, including viruses.

-Cons: Media can get fouled if sediment is present, best when used with a prefilter.
-Can develop tastes and odors if chlorine levels are low and Chlorine Water Filtration is not used daily.
+Cons: The Media can get fouled if sediment is present; it is best when used with a prefilter.
+If chlorine levels are low and Chlorine Water Filtration is not used daily, tastes and odors can develop.
+Water filters effectively remove chlorine and improve water quality, ensuring safer drinking water.

 With this type of system, water flows down a center distributor tube and up through the carbon.
 Carbon upflow non-backwashing methods are preferred for removing toxic chemicals (not usually found in treated municipal water) such as pesticides and herbicides.